teknuk/data_mapper/README.md

-# DataMapper – Visual Web Data Mapping & Extraction (Chrome Extension)
+# Teknuk DataMapper – Visual Web Data Mapping & Extraction (Chrome Extension)

-**DataMapper** is a Chrome Extension (Manifest V3) that lets you visually select elements on any webpage, map them to named fields, and extract structured data.
+**Teknuk DataMapper** is a Chrome Extension (Manifest V3) that lets you visually select elements on any webpage, map them to named fields, and extract structured data.
 It’s built as a **modular extension** with a **Svelte + TailwindCSS drawer-style popup**, a **content script** for selection and extraction, and utility modules for exporting data and computing selectors.

 You can: